Greensboro, North Carolina Child Custody Attorney

 Avoiding Trial Through Skillful and Thoughtful Negotiation

-Attorneys Rebecca Perry and Julie Pendleton work to resolve issues in a rational and cooperative way, setting a precedent for a continued loving and supportive relationship between the children and each parent.
-However, in the event an agreement cannot be reached, we are fully prepared to take your case to trial.
+Attorney Rebecca Perry will work to resolve issues in a rational and cooperative way, setting a precedent for a continued loving and supportive relationship between the children and each parent.
+However, in the event an agreement cannot be reached, she is fully prepared to take your case to trial.